Snail664/coding-tutor/assets/questions/BrokenFirewall.md

 ## Constraints
-- 1 ≤ len(packet_headers) ≤ 1000
+- Each test case is represented as a list of N `(1 ≤ N ≤ 1000)` packet headers
+- Each test case ends with an ** empty string `("")`**
-- Each packet_headers[i] is a valid 40-character hexadecimal string.
+- Each packet_headers[i] is a valid **40-character hexadecimal string**.
 - All IP addresses are well-formed IPv4 addresses.

 ## Your Task
-Determine the total bytes of network traffic that either originates from or is destined for the ship’s internal systems, as well as the total bytes of network traffic for the passenger wifi.
+Determine the total bytes of network traffic that either originates from or is destined for the ship's internal systems, as well as the total bytes of network traffic for the passenger wifi.
 You must return the result as a **ratio of the two traffic amounts**.